About the WA Reform Program

 Our purpose and intent

 AEMO has formed the WA Reform Program to manage the implementation of the next round of reforms to facilitate the energy transition in Western Australia (WA).
 As the energy system rapidly decarbonises, the program will address key elements of the electricity market design and system operation to enable new technologies and higher levels of renewable energy sources.
+The changes to be delivered under the WA Reform Program are a mix of:

 Working together